gr3432/selena/README.md

 5. Fill in user email, user password and login page url in constants.json.

 ## How to run
+### Run all the tests
 Just run pytest inside the virtual environment.
   > pytest

+### Run a subset of tests
 To run only tests from one module specify the name of the module after pytest.
 For example:
   > pytest test_employees.py

+## Continuous Integration
+See Actions tab on GitHub.
+Runs are triggered manually.
+Workflow description in .github/workflows/webdriver-test.yml.